If someone asked me to describe my day on a plate, you’d find most of my meals don’t involve a plate at all.

 Lunch: some kind of bread product.
 Judging by the crumbs on my keyboard, also not involving a plate and eaten at my desk as I power through my workload.

-Dinner, however, does usually involve utensils and is shared at the table with my immediate family.
+Dinner, however, does usually involve utensils and is shared at the table with my family.
 Because we’re busy like most people, it’s a quick affair, often involves a food fight (my 4-year-old refuses to eat) and sadly, it’s not always the relaxing family gathering I like to think it is.

 And although eating alone might feel typical for us now, it wasn’t always the case.